Administering Medication to Students

 When there are no contraindications to student participation, an appropriately trained staff member will be assigned to administer medication.
 The parent will be encouraged to accompany the student, if possible, to care for the student and administer medication.

 All provisions of this policy shall apply to medications to be administered during off-campus field trips and school-sponsored events.
-As practicable, the DOE’s “Procedure for Medication Administration on School Field Trips” will be followed.
+As practicable, the administration of medication on a field trip will duplicate as much as possible, the guidelines found in the Medication Administration Handbook for Unlicensed School Personnel.

 I. Student Self-Administration of Asthma Inhalers and Epinephrine Auto-injectors, insulin pumps, pens, or needles.

-Students with allergies, asthma or diabetes may be authorized by the building principal, in consultation with the school nurse, to possess and self-administer emergency medication from an epinephrine auto-injector, insulin pump, pen, or needle, or asthma inhaler during the school day, during field trips, school-sponsored events, or while on a school bus.
-The student shall be authorized to possess and self-administer medication from an epinephrine auto-injector or asthma inhaler if the following conditions have been met.
+Students with allergies or asthma may be authorized by the building principal, in consultation with the school nurse, to possess and self-administer emergency medication from an epinephrine autoinjector or asthma inhaler during the school day, during field trips, school-sponsored events, or while on a school bus.
+The student shall be authorized to possess and self-administer medication from an epinephrine autoinjector or asthma inhaler if the following conditions have been met.

-1. The parent (or student, if 18 years of age or older) must request in writing authorization for the student to self-administer medication from an epinephrine auto-injector, insulin pump, pen, or needle, or asthma inhaler.
+1. The parent (or student, if 18 years of age or older) must request in writing authorization for the student to self-administer medication from an epinephrine autoinjector or asthma inhaler.

 2. The student must have the prior written approval of his/her primary health care provider and, if the student is under the age of 18, the prior written approval of his/her parent/guardian.
 The written notice from the student’s primary care provider must specify the name and dosage of the medication, frequency with which it may be administered, and the circumstances that may warrant its use.

-3. The student’s parent/guardian must submit written verification to the school from the student’s primary care provider confirming that the student has the knowledge and the skills to safely possess and use an epinephrine auto-injector, insulin pump, pen, or needle, or asthma inhaler.
+3. The student’s parent/guardian must submit written verification to the school from the student’s primary care provider confirming that the student has the knowledge and the skills to safely possess and use an epinephrine autoinjector or asthma inhaler.

-4. The school nurse shall evaluate the student’s technique to ensure proper and effective use of an epinephrine auto-injector, insulin pump, pen, or needle, or asthma inhaler taking into account the maturity and capability of the student and the circumstances under which the student will or may have to self-administer the medication.
+4. The school nurse shall evaluate the student’s technique to ensure proper and effective use of an epinephrine autoinjector or asthma inhaler taking into account the maturity and capability of the student and the circumstances under which the student will or may have to self-administer the medication.

 5. The parent will be informed that the school cannot accurately monitor the frequency and appropriateness of use when the student self-administers medication, and that the school unit will not be responsible for any injury arising from the student’s self-medication.

-A student’s authorization to possess and self-administer medication from an epinephrine auto-injector, insulin pump, pen, or needle, or asthma inhaler may be limited or revoked by the building principal after consultation with the school nurse and the student’s parents if the student demonstrates an inability to responsibly possess and self-administer such medication.
+A student’s authorization to possess and self-administer medication from an epinephrine autoinjector or asthma inhaler may be limited or revoked by the building principal after consultation with the school nurse and the student’s parents if the student demonstrates inability to responsibly possess and self-administer such medication.

 To the extent legally permissible, staff members may be provided with such information regarding the student’s medication and the student’s self-administration as may be in the best interest of the student.